What Dr. Fauci sees coming for the pandemic this winter

 COVID-19 is still killing more than 1,000 people in the U.S. every day.
 New cases still hover around 72,000 per day — and infections are actually trending up in some pockets of the country, including parts of the Mountain West and the Northeast.

-"Certainly things are going in the right direction with the diminution of cases, hospitalizations and deaths," Dr. Anthony Fauci, chief medical advisor to the president for COVID-19, told NPR's Mary Louise Kelly.
+"Certainly, things are going in the right direction with the diminution of cases, hospitalizations and deaths," Dr. Anthony Fauci, chief medical adviser to the president for COVID-19, told NPR's Mary Louise Kelly.
 "The steepness of the deflection is not as good as it was, let's say, a month or so ago ... it's down to a lower number."

-The concern for health officials like Fauci is that winter holidays and cold weather will soon bring about more travel and indoor gatherings — where a respiratory virus will transmit more easily.
+The concern among health officials like Fauci is that winter holidays and cold weather will soon bring about more travel and indoor gatherings — where a respiratory virus will transmit more easily.

 So at this stage of the pandemic, what is the goal?
 Fauci offered a qualitative assessment.